• 10.00am - 5.30pm

 The ‘British’ Army responds

 As a response was planned, it was made clear that this was not simply a mission of conquest.
-Once the hostages were freed and Theodore punished, the military force was to withdraw.
-There was never any intention of adding Abyssinia to the Empire.
+Once the hostages were freed and Tewodros punished, the military force was to withdraw.
+There was never any intention of adding Abyssinia to the British Empire.

-Instead of sending soldiers from Britain, the force despatched was drawn from the Bengal and Bombay Armies - usually used to maintain British control in India.
-It was therefore made up of both British regiments serving in India and locally-recruited Indian soldiers.
+The force despatched was drawn from the Bengal and Bombay Armies - usually used to maintain British control in India.
+As such, it comprised British regiments serving in India and locally recruited Indian soldiers.

-The army was commanded by Lieutenant-General Sir Robert Napier, a Royal Engineer.
-It was the first time that an engineer had commanded an expedition.
+These troops were led by Lieutenant-General Sir Robert Napier of the Royal Engineers.
+It was the first time a member of this corps had commanded an expedition.

 General Sir Robert Napier, 1858